MIF25

 Taking over an industrial space in Manchester, the piece draws inspiration from the rich urban landscapes of North West England where the artist grew up – liminal and seemingly desolate spaces.

-Searching for hope among desolation, And Now I Love What Love Is takes audiences on a cathartic journey.
-Performed live by a company of dancers, audience members are invited to move around the edge of the performance space, encountering one and other against a post-industrial backdrop of psychedelic noise and movement.
+Searching for hope among desolation, And Now I Know What Love Is takes audiences on a cathartic journey.
+Choreographed by Blackhaine and performed live by a company of dancers, audience members are invited to move around the edge of the performance space, encountering one and other against a post-industrial backdrop of psychedelic noise and movement.

 Blackhaine is a British contemporary artist whose multimedia work brings together a mix of voice, movement and scenography, characterised by a radical approach to drill and noise music.
 His work extends to choreography, immersive audiovisual installation and creative direction for globally renowned musicians.